sdclibbery/tradr/README.md

  * Use websocket feed to update price
 * Show live depth chart
 * Show TA indicators: RSI, NVT
-* Mechanism for rationalising old orders
- * Eg find old orders that can cancel with each other given their 'createdAt' prices?
-* Can clear bot logs
 * Bot log pages live update
 * Show EMAs
 * Hack up a moving average bots